Ian Cottrell - CHAIRMAN

 Brigitte Mordan-Grimm - VICE CHAIR

 Brigitte’s interest in dogs deepened during her studies of biology in her native Austria.
 In her search for the ideal companion dog, she encountered the Eurasier in the 1980's, and has never looked back!
 Having been a Eurasier owner for 30 years, and a breeder for the last 10, she presently owns three Eurasiers, one the only German-bred Eurasier in the UK (and a junior champion in her ‘homeland’), one home-bred, and the third a Canadian import.
 In the process she has found many like-minded friends all over the world.
 Because of these interests and professional background, health concerns and behaviour have been at the forefront of her dog-related work.
 As a result of her expertise in this field, she was elected onto the Health Committee of the International Federation for Eurasier Breeding (IFEZ) in 2012.
 Her canine interests range from health, behaviour/training, agility and obedience, to breeding and showing.
 Having headed UK Eurasier Rescue, she currently focuses mainly on her roles as UK Breed Health Coordinator and S.E.A.
-Health Coordinator.
+Health Representative.
 In 2015 she qualified as a Eurasier judge and has frequently organized breed seminars for conformation judges as well as interested owners.
 Brigitte is a very empathetic person who goes out of her way to help others, people as well as dogs, always putting the breed’s and the dogs’ best interest first.

 Sanjay Ignatius Raja - Treasurer